peter88213/nvhelp-de/source/getting_started.rst

    :alt: novelibre screenshot

-After the chapter is created, *novelibre* sets the focus on the chapter title entry at the top of the right pane.
-Let's overwrite the default title.
+After the chapter is created, *novelibre* sets the focus on the chapter Titel entry at the top of the right pane.
+Let's overwrite the default Titel.

 .. figure:: _images/getting_started04.png
    :alt: novelibre screenshot